vvac/TE89TP16N/README.md

 # TE89TP16N

-A snippet that allows you to remotely control TE89TP16N featured devices by an Arduino with some cheap Chineese RF 433MHz transmitter/receiver.
+A snippets that allows you to remotely control TE89TP16N featured devices by an Arduino with some cheap Chineese RF 433MHz transmitter/receiver.

 Used to receive from and send to Anslut RC Sockets from Jula.